lovecrafts/awsadvent/index.md

+# Quick and easy BeyondCorp BackOffice access with ALBs, Cognito and Gsuite

+For some values for quick and easy.

-# Overview
+## Overview

 LoveCrafts have several services which are currently hosted behind a VPN.
 VPN access is managed via LDAP which is managed by Engineering/DevOps.

-Historically we have not been notified of company leavers in a timely fashion, which is a security hole, as VPN access (can) permit access to privileged resources within our hosting environment.
+Historically we have not been notified of company leavers in a timely fashion, which is an obvious security hole, as VPN access (can) permit access to privileged resources within our hosting environment.

-In June 2018 AWS announced the integration of Cognito and JWT Authorisation within their ALBs.

-This would allow any Web Based back office services to be put behind a public facing ALB with Cognito Authorisation via GSuite.

 This includes but is not limited to